Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Introduction

 \subsection{Literature Review}

 Online optimization/learning/decision problems have been long studied in the community of operations research and theoretical computer science.
 We refer readers to the papers \citep{borodin2005online, buchbinder2009design, hazan2016introduction} for a general overview of the topic and the recent developments.
 The OLP problem has been studied mainly under two models: the random input model \citep{goel2008online, devanur2019near} and the random permutation model \citep{molinaro2013geometry, agrawal2014dynamic, gupta2014experts}.
 In this paper, we consider the random input model (also known as stochastic input model) where the columns of constraint matrix are generated i.i.d. from an unknown distribution $\mathcal{P}$.
-In comparison, the random permutation model assumes the columns are arriving at a random order and the arrival order is uniformly distributed over all permutations.
-Technically, the i.i.d. assumption in the random input model is a stronger condition than the random permutation assumption, as noted in the survey paper \citep{mehta2013online} on online matching problems.
-Practically, the random input model can be motivated from online advertising problem, revenue management problems in flight and hotel booking, or the online auction market.
+In comparison, the random permutation model assumes the columns are arriving in random order and the arrival order is uniformly distributed over all the permutations.
+Technically, the i.i.d. assumption in the random input model is stronger than the random permutation assumption in that the random input model can be viewed as a special case of the random permutation model (\citep{mehta2013online}).
+Practically, the random input model can be motivated from the online advertising problem, network revenue management problems in flight and hotel bookings, or the online auction problem.
 In these application contexts, each column in the constraint matrix together with the corresponding coefficient in the objective function represents an individual order/bid/query.
 In this sense, the random input model can be interpreted as an independence assumption across different customers.